 The fully restored workings - everything is original but looking so very shiny now!

 We live in an old stone and timber house in a picturesque hamlet in Herefordshire, and share our home with a handsome black cat.
 We run the Vintage Home online shop and sell all manner of wonderful decorative antiques and vintage treasures including the most beautiful paintings, quilts, eiderdowns, homewares and textiles!
-Now in our fifth year, we continue to bring you a selection of the very best in vintage; visit our shop to make your own Vintage Home that little bit more adorable...
+Now in our eighth year, we continue to bring you a selection of the very best in vintage; visit our shop to make your own Vintage Home that little bit more adorable...